Optimization for Large-Scale Machine Learning with Distributed Features and Observations: Algorithms

 A possible variation of Algorithm~\ref{alg:RADiSA} is one that allows for complete overlap between the sub-blocks of variables.
 In this setting, however, concatenating all local variables into a single global solution (step~\ref{lst:line:sol_concat}) is no longer an option.
 Other techniques, such as parameter averaging, need to be employed in order to aggregate the local solutions.
 In our numerical experiments, we explore a parameter averaging version of RADiSA (RADiSA-avg).

 The optimization procedure of RADiSA makes use of the Stochastic Variance Reduce Gradient (SVRG) method \cite{johnson2013accelerating}, which helps accelerate the convergence of the algorithm.
 SVRG requires a full-gradient computation (step~\ref{lst:line:full_gradient}), typically after a full pass over the data.
 Note that for models that can be expressed as the sum functions, like in \eqref{eq:primal}, it is possible to compute the gradient when the data is doubly distributed.
 Although RADiSA by default computes a full-gradient for each global iteration, delaying the gradient updates can be a viable alternative.
-Step~\ref{lst:line:svrg_update} shows the standard SVRG step, which is applied to the sub-block of coordinates assigned to that partition.
+Step~\ref{lst:line:svrg_update} shows the standard SVRG step,\footnote{In StepStep~\ref{lst:line:svrg_update}, $x_{[p,\bar{q}]_{j}}$ corresponds to the features in the $j^{th}$ row of sub-block $\bar{q}$ in partition $[p,q]$.} which is applied to the sub-block of coordinates assigned to that partition.
 The total number of inner iterations is determined by the batch size $L$, which is a hyper-parameter.
 As is always the case with variants of the SGD algorithm, the learning rate $\eta_{t}$ (also known as step-size) typically requires some tuning from the user in order to achieve the best possible results.
 In Section ~\ref{NumExperiments} we discuss our choice of step-size.
 The final stage of the algorithm simply concatenates all the local solutions to obtain the next global iterate.
 The new global iterate is used to warm-start the subsequent iteration.

 Similar to D3CA, the $P\times Q$ sub-problems can be solved independently.
 As far as communication is concerned, only the gradient computation (step~\ref{lst:line:full_gradient}) and parameter update (step~\ref{lst:line:svrg_update}) stages require coordination among the different processes.
 In Spark, the communication operations are implemented via $treeAggregate$.